-- Medicines may be needed to help the child feel more relaxed, less nervous, or sleep.
+- Medicines may be needed to help the child feel more relaxed or less nervous, or to improve sleep.

 Write down your questions so you remember to ask them during the child's visits.

-- Report psychological abuse.
+- Report suspected or known psychological abuse.
 It may be hard to report psychological abuse of children, but it is very important.
-Caregivers can help the child if he is at risk for or is a victim of psychological abuse.
-Caregivers are required by law to report suspected child abuse.
-The child may need to leave his current living situation and be placed in foster care to protect him from the abuse.
+Healthcare providers can help the child if he is at risk for or is a victim of psychological abuse.
+Healthcare providers are required by law to report suspected child abuse.
+The child may need to leave the current living situation and be placed in foster care to protect him from abuse.